uptonking/note4yaoo/read-docs-react-p6-hooks.md

   - We call these operations **side effects** (or "effects" for short) because they can affect other components and can't be done during rendering.
   - `useEffect` Hook adds the ability to perform side effects from a function component.
   - It serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in React classes, but unified into a single API.
-  - When you call useEffect, you’re telling React to run your “effect” function after flushing changes to the DOM.
+  - When you call `useEffect`, you’re telling React to run your “effect” function after flushing changes to the DOM.
   - Effects are declared inside the component so they have access to its props and state.
-  - By default, React runs the effects after every render — including the first render.
+  - By default, React runs the effects after every render - including the first render.
   - You can use more than a single effect in a component
 - Rules of Hooks
 - Building Your Own Hooks